Cbeth95/zet/README.md

 Eventually of course we would need to add functionality to more editors but for simplicity, I'm just using my personal editor.

+If you want to use this yourself, you can clone the repo and say `go build -o zet.exe` and set an env variable ZET_DIR to the directory you want to use for slips.

 ## Goals

 ### Have a main command 'zet'